Storing reverse relation (or internal relation) metadata in a separate database table

 ACRelationMetadataSetup6

-In both normal database definitions then also create a repeatable Integer field, named metadata_collect_exhibit_reference for example.
+In both normal database table definitions then also create a repeatable Integer field, named metadata_collect_exhibit_reference for example.
 This field will contain the record number of a referenced metadata record.
-(This field doesn't require an index in these database definitions.)
+(This field doesn't require an index in these database table definitions.)

-The fields in the normal database definitions should be part of the same field group as the linked field to which the metadata pertains.
+The fields in the normal database table definitions should be part of the same field group as the linked field to which the metadata pertains.

-4.Now edit both reversely linked fields of this example in the normal database definitions, in collect and exhibit in this example.
+4.Now edit both reversely linked fields of this example in the normal database table definitions, in collect and exhibit in this example.
 First mark the Meta data enabled checkbox for the exhibition field in collect.
-This will automatically mark the same checkbox in the reversely linked field in the other database definition as well when you're finished with this step, object.object_number in exhibit in this case.
+This will automatically mark the same checkbox in the reversely linked field in the other database table definition as well when you're finished with this step, object.object_number in exhibit in this case.

 Note that if you were to do a similar setup for internally linked fields, you would have to enter a Backward reference (the forward reference of the other linked field in the relation) for both internally linked fields (something you wouldn't do normally) to enable the Meta data enbabled checkbox to allow you to mark it.
 The superfluous backward references would then be ignored by the software so that the internal link could still function normally.